ItsGamerik/get-img/README.md

 /index [channel]            index every message with an attachment in a channel.
 /download [bool]            sends the index file into the discord channel, and will download attachments if specified.
 /watch [channel] [bool]     toggles the automatic indexing for a single channel on and off, can only be ON for one channel at a time.
-/indexall                   index all messages of the server the interaction was sent in.
-Due to API limitations, this can take quite long especially for larger servers.
-The bots status will indicate the progress.
+/indexall                   index all messages of the server where the interaction was sent.
+Due to API limitations, this can take quite a long time, especially for larger servers.
+Progress is indicated by the bot's status.
 ```

 you have to be an administrator of the discord server you are using the bot in to be able to use the commands: